Women’s History Month: Madame Curie

 Pierre would die in 1906, in a freak accident, when he stepped off a curb and into the path of an oncoming horse carriage.
 Marie’s work did not end there, and neither did her awards.
 She would go on to win a second Nobel Prize in 1911 – this time in Chemistry – for her work in isolating and utilizing radium and polonium, which the couple had discovered in their previous work.
 The isolation of these elements led to great transformations and strides in radiation treatment for cancer.

-Marie’s first Nobel Prize was a significant part of woman’s history, as she was the first ever female recipient.
+Marie’s first Nobel Prize was a significant part of women’s history, as she was the first-ever female recipient.
 When she won a second time, she was the first person to win twice.
-She is still the only woman to win two awards, after Linus Pauling was awarded his second for Peace in 1963.
+She is still the only woman to win two awards after Linus Pauling was awarded his second for Peace in 1963.

-Their two daughters were young when Pierre met his demise, and they were integrated into and likely influenced by both of their parents work.
-With the help of one of her daughters, Irene (who would, herself go on to win a Nobel Prize), Madame Curie transformed healthcare to soldiers during the first World War.
-Their younger daughter, Eve, would be most well known for writing the biography on Madame Curie.
+Their two daughters were young when Pierre met his demise, and they were integrated into and likely influenced by both of their parents’ work.
+With the help of one of her daughters, Irene (who would go on to win a Nobel Prize herself), Madame Curie transformed healthcare for soldiers during WWI.
+Their younger daughter, Eve, would be most well-known for writing the biography of Madame Curie.

-A total of 150 women would be trained on x-rays, the physics of electricity, anatomy, and photographic processing.
-When their training was complete, Marie herself took a vehicle and headed to the frontlines.
-This required her to learn how to drive, care for the vehicles, change tires, and other basic mechanics like how to clean carburetors.
+A total of 150 women would be trained in X-rays, the physics of electricity, anatomy, and photographic processing.
+When their training was complete, Marie herself took a vehicle and headed to the front.
+This required her to learn how to drive, care for the vehicles, change tires, and perform other basic mechanics like cleaning carburetors.

-It’s estimated that, between these mobile units, and the 200 radiological rooms she helped set up at various fixed field hospitals behind battle lines, over one million wounded soldiers received x-rays that Madame Curie made a possibility.
+It’s estimated that between these mobile units and the 200 radiological rooms, she helped set up at various fixed field hospitals behind battle lines, over one million wounded soldiers received x-rays, which Madame Curie made possible.

 Possibly proving her theory correct, Curie’s remains were tested in 1995 and showed no signs of radium, although they are still said to be radioactive.
 Madame’s Curie research and laboratory notebooks and remains are still carefully cared for, and it is estimated they will remain radioactive for another 15,000 years.